woocommerce/woocommerce/readme.txt

 * Minor admin settings tidyup
 * Dutch translation has been updated
 * Added German translation (partial complete)
+* Cart is now more robust and supports custom data being stored, such as addons
+* Fix for 0 quanitiy

 = 1.2 - 03/11/2011 =
 * Added quick status change buttons (processing/complete) to orders panel